festerman/scoff/README.md

 The repo also contains

 * an index.html file that can be used while testing/developing. *DO NOT INSTALL THIS* into WP.
+After cloning this repo, navigate to file:///your-install-path/index.html.
+Make sure you do a hard refresh when you've changed the javascript or the style.
 * a shell script to start a WP podman container